-The latest Q2 2022 benchmarking report for UK Convenience stores has just been published.
+The Q2 2023 benchmarking report for UK convenience stores has just been published.
 It covers the largest 8 national convenience stores, including Premier, Spar, Budgens, One Stop, Nisa, McColl’s, Londis, and Costcutter - it highlights year-on-year digital performance, plus winner and loser comparisons in 20+ online performance metrics.

-The research gives an inside track on who is winning the biggest share of voice online, and quantifies the gaps, risks and missed opportunities for other convenience stores to win brand exposure locally, online orders and in-store footfall.
+The research gives an inside track on who is winning the biggest share of voice online and quantifies the gaps, risks and missed opportunities for other convenience stores to win brand exposure locally, increase in-store footfall, and drive traffic online.
 The report highlights quick wins that will improve enquiries from your online strategy and identifies the barriers that may be reducing your site’s ability to optimise digital performance.

 What The Industry Research Report Covers

 The 70+ pages of research benchmarks each brand based on 50+ metrics and indicators of successful digital strategy, including organic visibility, domain authority, paid media ads, conversion performance, technical performance, site speed, universal search, content, social ads, accessibility, and mobile performance.